nus-cs2113-AY2223S2/tp/docs/team/navyamuthukrishnan.md

 * **UnMark Command**: `
     * UnMarks the appointment that have been completed based on uid

 * **Documentation**:
     * User Guide:
-        * Added documentation for the user guide, mark and unmark command and add apointment (old version)
+        * Added documentation for the user guide, mark and unmark command and add appointment (old version)
     * Developer Guide:
         * Added implementation details for the mark and unmark features and old appointment add list